nyuad-corebio/nasqar_singularity/README.md

 sh download_data.sh
 ```

-- Here is the definition file ->
+- Here is the definition file -> Nasqar.def

-Build the singularity sandbox
+Build the singularity sandbox.
 ```
 sudo singularity build --sandbox nasqar_sandbox Nasqar.def
 ```

-Verify the sandbox running manually
+Verify the sandbox running manually.
 ```
 sudo singularity shell --writable nasqar_sandbox
 ```

-Inside the singularity shell, execute below
+Inside the singularity shell, execute below.
 ```
 su - shiny -s /bin/bash
 exec shiny-server
 ```

-That's it, now you can access the service via http://<IP-address/Hostname>:3232
+That's it, now you can access the service via http://<IP-address/Hostname>:3232 .

+Note:- You can change the port number by modifying /etc/shiny-server/shiny-server.conf

-To convert this sandbox as a sif file
+To convert this sandbox as a sif file.
 ```
-sudo singularity build nasqar_prod.sif nasqar_sandbox
+sudo singularity build nasqar.sif nasqar_sandbox
 ```

+To run from the nasqar.sif.